-Originally our clients approached us to assist with a bespoke wardrobe, however after installing a new kitchen they were ready to take on more of the home in order to modernise and personalise it.
+Originally our clients in Belsize approached us to assist with a bespoke wardrobe.
+However after installing a new kitchen they were ready to take on more of the home.
 The ensuite was our first task, which was a space that desperately needed doing.
-It was old, outdated and overdue for a refresh – and the the clients wanted a more modern look.
-Alongside the need for new wardrobes, we assessed the whole space and decided it would be best to replan the entire space to factor in a new built in wardrobe and a new sized bathroom.
+It was old, outdated and overdue for a refresh.
+The the clients wanted a more modern look.
+Alongside the need for new wardrobes, we assessed the area as a whole.
+Deciding it would be best to replan the layout for the entire space.
+Factoring in a new built in wardrobe and a new sized bathroom.

 Upon deciding this, we worked on creating a scheme to fit with their budget.
 Which allowed for us to supply Neutra fittings but order tiles from a local supplier.
 We opted to add a duck egg blue tile on the floor.
 We felt we needed the bathroom to become an intrinsic part of the home.
 The new size of the bathroom accommodated a new bath, large sink and storage unit, corner shower and a false wall allowing for hidden storage.
 Resulting in a cleaner, more modern looking space.
 The tiles, sink and unit supplied from our brand partner Neutra were the favourites.